Emergency Reporting Procedures

 - College Administration

 The Executive Dean of Security is a member of these committees and teams, other than Human Resources.
-The College crime reporting policy requires all staff to report crimes to Campus Security and/or the Emergency Response Team as well as local law enforcement.
-This crime information (including anonymous reports) is reported to Campus Security and/or ERT, is recorded in the Daily Crime Log, and if they meet the Clery Reportable categories, they are included in the yearly Clery report.
+The College crime reporting policy requires all staff to report crimes to Campus Security and/or the ERT.
+Campus Security or the ERT will report crimes to local law enforcement.
+This crime information (including anonymous reports) is reported to Campus Security and/or ERT, is recorded in the Daily Crime Log, and if they meet the Clery Reportable categories, they are included in the annual Clery report.
 All crimes and behavioral violations (student and staff) are recorded and maintained in the BIT files, held by the Executive Dean of Security.

 The College does not have any officially recognized student organizations with off-campus locations.